tonykim925/personalweb-5fa1e/src/pages/index.md

     type: section_portfolio
     layout_style: mosaic
     title: Portfolio
-    subtitle: 'So....
-What can I do? '
+    subtitle: 'So.....
+What Have I Done? '
     projects_number: 4
     view_all_label: View All
     view_all_url: portfolio